net-lisias-kspu/ContractConfigurator/4-Behaviours/SpawnVessel-Behaviour.md

         //
         name = A vessel

-        // Path to the .craft file (relative to the GameData/ directory)
+        // Path to the .craft file (relative to the GameData/ directory).
         //
         // Type:      <a href="String-Type">string</a>
+        // Required:  Yes (unless craftPart is supplied)
+        //
+        craftURL = ContractConfigurator/Little Rocket.craft

+        // The name of a single part build the craft from.
+Note that spawning
+        // height does not get properly detected when using this method, so a
+        // manual height may need to be supplied (using the height attribute.
+        //
+        // Type:      <a href="AvailablePart-Type">AvailablePart</a>
-        // Required:  Yes
+        // Required:  Yes (unless craftURL is supplied)
         //
         craftURL = ContractConfigurator/Little Rocket.craft